 Regular or New Admission

-Student must have official transcripts from previous institution on file.
+The student must have official transcripts from their previous institution on file.

 Satisfactory degree progress will be affected by the number of credits transferred into an eligible program.

 Non-degree Seeking Students/ Advanced Secondary Students/ Guest Students

 Students must meet the following requirements to be eligible for Federal Financial Aid:

 - Be admitted to an eligible program of study (degree program)

 - Be a U.S. citizen or eligible non-citizen

 - Be registered with Selective Service, if required (see www.sss.gov for more information)

 - Must not owe the U.S. Department of Education a refund on a federal grant or be in default on a federal education loan